tedkim97/fibonacci-fd-comparisons/README.md

 ## C# results

 [I remember reading in a stack overflow comment that C# with .NET 4.0 provided TCO optimization support](https://stackoverflow.com/questions/55008730/why-is-my-tail-call-optimized-implementation-faster-than-the-normal-recursive-if) and I *naively* assumed that it would be supported in any c# code I wrote.
-However, the speed and opcode of my program indicated that it wasn't happening here.
+However, there wasn't any clear indication of this from the opcode of my program indicated that it wasn't happening here.
 [This post gives a bit more insight about optimizations and TCO behavior in c#](https://stackoverflow.com/a/15865150/14634093).
 Ultimately if you really want TCO, F# would be a better .NET language choice.

 Just like the C implementation, unsigned 64bit integer (`ulong`) also overflows.
 Fortunately Microsoft provides a native "BigInteger" class that operates just like other number types!
 This comes with a mild performance hit.